XOW Logo

 Clara Harper (Neal's wife, death); Neal Harper (villain); Snooky (a cat)

-Clara is always harping to Neal about tending to the cat's needs, even if they supercede those of him as her husband.
+Clara is always harping to Neal about tending to the cat's needs, even if they supersede those of him as her husband.
 When Neal accidently kills Clara instead of Snooky, he decides to wall up his wife's body in the cellar.
-Unfortunately, Neal's conscience and the cat gets the best of him!
+Unfortunately, Neal's conscience and the cat get the best of him!

 Reprinting